boneskull/cenobite/CONTRIBUTING.md

 - Feature suggestions
 - Testing and feedback

-Thank you for contributing to Bupkis! 🎉
+Thank you for contributing to Cenobite! 🎉